I am an artist exploring extractivism, posthumanism, material memory, and time.

 Education

-2025 · MA Contemporary Photography; Practices and Philosophies at Central St Martins, University of the Arts, London
+2025 · MA Contemporary Photography; Practices and Philosophies at Central Saint Martins, University of the Arts, London

 Awards